 So, with 120 cities, how will you spot the best places in the Philippines?
 Taking a quick survey is the best way to do it.
 No, this is not a survey of properties or houses for sale in the Philippines.
 Not yet.

-MoneySense magazine listed top 20 'places to live' in its March-April 2008 issue.
+MoneySense magazine listed top 20 'places to live' in one of its issues.
 It derived the list from surveys on human development and competitiveness ranking of cities in the Philippines by the Human Development Network (HDN) and the Asian Institute of Management (AIM) Policy Center in that order.

 MoneySense focused on three criteria to come up with the list --